mmcco/jh-bio/README.md

 The requirements for file input are currently somewhat strict.
 If you find them limiting, let me know and I can quickly add more flexible options.

-The main argument to `repeatgenome` is the genome name.
+The main argument to `run-rg` is the genome name.
 This should be the abbreviation of the reference genome being used - for example, most of our tests were run on the most recent *Drosophila melanogaster* (fruitfly) genome, dm3.

 In the below file and directory names, `<genome-name>` is used to denote the above-mentioned genome name.